thebushschool/fcsr/projects/intro_to_rpi/readme.md

 ![led1](circ1_led.png)
 ![led2](circ1_led_pic.png)

 1. Create a new Jupyter Notebook.
-Name it first_notebook.ipynb.
+Name it ```first_notebook.ipynb```.
 Copy the following lines of code inside a code cell in your notebook.
 Then Shift-Enter to run it.
 Do you see your LED blinking?

 ````